Haiku, haibun, and renga of Matsuo Bashō

 The moon and clover.

-This has such resonance: the moon of enlightenment with traveling poets (who presented themselves as priests); the bright clover with the young women.
+This has such resonance: the moon of enlightenment with traveling poets; the bright clover with the young women.

 Hamill's version [p.
 75] implies a closer juxtaposition that turns the haiku into a senryu: